kengnidoriane/Build-25-projects-Project10-Tabs/README.md

+# Project 10: Tabs

+This feature is useful and can be integrated into your projects on dashboards, e-commerce sites, tabs for product descriptions and many others.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).